ghkweon/ponyc/BUILD.md

 Following building, to make `ponyc.exe` globally available, add it to your `PATH` either by using Advanced System Settings->Environment Variables to extend `PATH` or by using the `setx` command, e.g. `setx PATH "%PATH%;<ponyc repo>\build\release"`

+Note that you only need to run `.\make.ps1 libs` once the first time you build (or if the version of LLVM in the `lib/llvm/src` Git submodule changes).

 ----

 # Additional Build Options on Unix